Minimum Viable Product: Define the Best-fit Type, Method, and Follow Simple Building Stages

 Step 4.
 Do the SWOT analysis

 SWOT stands for strengths, weaknesses, opportunities, and threats.
 While the framework is usually applied in strategic planning for mature companies, it’s simple enough to be used for qualifying the MVP idea.
 To perform the SWOT analysis, you need to answer objectively a series of questions related to the above-mentioned categories.
+Let’s have a look at how the SWOT analysis may look like for the meal delivery example we mentioned above.

 The goal of SWOT analysis is to focus the effort on strengths, defining and minimizing weaknesses, avoiding threats, as well as using existing opportunities for further development.
 Strengths and weaknesses usually relate to internal factors.
 In turn, opportunities and threats are the external ones.